hoisie/web/Readme.md

 ## Installation

-1. Make sure you have Go installed and your environment is set up correctly: $GOROOT, $GOARCH, $GOBIN, etc.
+1. Make sure you have the latest Go sources (hg sync in the go tree), and your environment is set up correctly: $GOROOT, $GOARCH, $GOBIN, etc.
 2. Checkout the code
 3. cd web.go && make install